mwmitchell/wire/README.md

 ```

 ## Description
-The main structure that contains a route is a vector.
+A vector contains the definition of a route.
 The first element in the vector is the route's ID.
 This ID is an identifier used for locating the route and building paths etc..

 The next element is a hash-map describing the route options; The request method handlers, the path, etc..